-- Motor Vehicle or Non-Transit Motor Vehicle: Encompasses multiple types of motorized passenger vehicles such as automobiles, minivans, pickup trucks, motorcycles, electric stand-up scooters, motorized bicycles, rail cars, and buses intended for roadway or rail travel. - Non-Rail Transit Vehicle (Transit owned and operated vehicle that is not being used on the rail fixed guideway): The non-rail vehicles used to provide revenue service for passengers. - Rail Transit Vehicle/Rail Passenger Train Revenue Service: The rolling stock used to provide revenue service for passengers that is in service at the time of the event. - Rail Transit Vehicle/Rail Passenger Train Not in Revenue Service: The rolling stock used to provide revenue service for passengers that is not in service at the time of the event. - Rail Transit Vehicle/Rail Transit Maintenance or Service Vehicle on the Rail Fixed Guideway: Vehicles used to indirectly deliver transit service, maintain revenue vehicles, and perform transit-oriented administrative activities.
-When this selection is chosen, report one (1) Other Vehicle for each maintenance/service vehicle involved. - Person (including bicyclists on non-motorized bicycles and skateboarders) - Animal - Fixed Object - Transit vehicle: - Report a collision with another of your agency's rail vehicles under the rail mode. - Do not use this selection to identify a collision with a transit vehicle from another agency. - Vessel - Dock/Terminal center
+- Motor Vehicle or Non-Transit Motor Vehicle: Encompasses multiple types of motorized passenger vehicles such as automobiles, minivans, pickup trucks, motorcycles, electric stand-up scooters, motorized bicycles, rail cars, and buses intended for roadway or rail travel. - When this selection is chosen, include one "Other vehicle" for each motor vehicle or non-transit motor vehicle involved. - Non-Rail Transit Vehicle (Transit owned and operated vehicle that is not being used on the rail fixed guideway): The non-rail vehicles used to provide revenue service for passengers. - When this selection is chosen, include one "Other vehicle" for each non-rail transit vehicle involved. - Rail Transit Vehicle/Rail Passenger Train Revenue Service: The rolling stock used to provide revenue service for passengers that is in service at the time of the event. - Rail Transit Vehicle/Rail Passenger Train Not in Revenue Service: The rolling stock used to provide revenue service for passengers that is not in service at the time of the event. - Rail Transit Vehicle/Rail Transit Maintenance or Service Vehicle on the Rail Fixed Guideway: Vehicles used to indirectly deliver transit service, maintain revenue vehicles, and perform transit-oriented administrative activities. - When this selection is chosen, include one "Other vehicle" for each rail transit maintenance or service vehicle involved. - These vehicles are powered by an on-board operator to distinguish them from rail equipment or hand powered or remote-controlled objects.

+- Person (including bicyclists on non-motorized bicycles and skateboarders)

+- Animal

+- Fixed Object

+- Transit vehicle:

+- Report a collision with another of your agency's rail vehicles under the rail mode.

+- Do not use this selection to identify a collision with a transit vehicle from another agency.

+- Vessel

+- Dock/Terminal center

-• Non-revenue vehicle:
+- Non-revenue vehicle:

-• This selection is only on the Non-Transit Collision form.
+- This selection is only on the Non-Transit Collision form.